 The entry-level Horizon T101 treadmill has been a Best Buy award winner and favorite among customers for many years now.
 This is due to the fact that for the price, now less than $700 on sale, you just can't beat it in terms of quality and features.

 It has remained quite popular over the years, and recent improvements have just made this treadmill even more desirable.

 The Horizon T101 treadmill is easy to set up and even easier to operate.
-The intuitive console has a 4.5" yellow-green LCD Display showing time, distance, speed, incline, heart rate and calories.
+The intuitive console was recently redesigned and includes 3 red LED windows showing time, distance, speed, incline, heart rate and calories.
 There is advanced cushioning, easy folding and an array of interesting workouts.

 Let's take a look at some of the best features...